raspberrypilearning/hows-your-day/en/step_1.md

 + Choosing / Logging your mood
 + Singing along to the melody played based on your mood

-1. Press Button A to reset the program
+1. Press Logo to reset the program
 2. Watch the start up animation and instructions
 3. Use a gesture to choose your mood for the day
 4. Press the A+B button to log your mood and start the response activity